Victor of Aveyron: Jean Marc Gaspard Itard

 Jean Marc Gaspard Itard, a young medical student, effectively adopted Victor into his home and published reports on his progress.
 Itard believed two things separated humans from animals: empathy and language.
 He wanted to civilize Victor with the objectives of teaching him to speak and to communicate human emotion.
 Victor showed significant early progress in understanding language and reading simple words, but failed to progress beyond a rudimentary level.
 Itard wrote, "Under these circumstances his ear was not an organ for the appreciation of sounds, their articulations and their combinations; it was nothing but a simple means of self-preservation which warned of the approach of a dangerous animal or the fall of wild fruit."
+Itard gave the boy his name, picking Victor due to its emphasis on the "o" sound, to which Victor was highly responsive.

-The only two phrases Victor ever actually learned to spell out were lait ('milk') and Oh, Dieu ('Oh, God').
+The only two phrases Victor ever actually learned to spell out were lait ('milk') and Oh, Dieu ('Oh, God'), the latter of which he would often exclaim in moments of joy.
+He could also vocalise la ('the').
 It would seem, however, that Itard implemented more contemporary views when he was educating Victor.
 Rousseau appears to have believed "that natural association is based on reciprocally free and equal respect between people."
 This notion of how to educate and to teach was something that, although it did not produce the effects hoped for, did prove to be a step towards new systems of pedagogy.
 By attempting to learn about the boy who lived in nature, education could be restructured and characterized.

 Itard has been recognized as the founder of "oral education of the deaf; the field of otolaryngology; the use of behavior modification with severely impaired children; and special education for the mentally and physically handicapped."

 While Victor did not learn to speak the language that Itard tried to teach him, it seems that Victor did make progress in his behavior towards other people.
 At the Itard home, housekeeper Madame Guérin was setting the table one evening while crying over the loss of her husband.
 Victor stopped what he was doing and displayed consoling behavior towards her.
 Itard reported on this progress.